ephraimduncan/awesome-developer-dictionary/README.md

 # R

 - <strong id="recursion">recursion</strong>: a process in which a function calls itself as a subroutine. _See [recursion](#recursion)_
+- **Regular Expression**: a sequence of symbols and characters expressing a string or pattern to be searched for within a longer piece of text.
 - **repository**: a central location in which code is stored and managed.
+- **REPL (Read-Eval-Print Loop)**: an interactive interpreter to a programming language.
 - **REST (Representational State Transfer)**: a set of constraints to be used for creating Web services.
 - **RESTful Web Services**: web services that conform to the REST architectural style.

 ## S

+- **sandbox**: a testing environment that isolates untested code changes and outright experimentation from the production environment or repository, in the context of software development including Web development and revision control.
+- **server**: a computer that provides data to other computers.
+- **setter**: a method that sets the value of a property.
 - **statement**: a single line of code that is used to perform a specific task.
 - **string**: a sequence of characters.
+- **subexpression**: a part of an expression that is by itself a correct expression.
+- **SVG (Scalable Vector Graphics)**: a vector graphics file format that enables two-dimensional images to be displayed in XML pages on the Web.
 - **syntax**: The grammer of a programming language.

 ## T